 The GTID, Last name and First name are in a tuple.
 This list is a record of one employee and has to be returned by this function.
-If the data format of this line is invalid (missing needed data), you should raise a ValueError with a: raise ValueError statement.
+If the data format of this line is invalid (not all data for the employee exists), you should raise a ValueError with a: raise ValueError statement.
 This value error will be handled by the employeeRanker function.